Sour Cream Banana Bread

 - 1/3 cup sour cream

 - 1-1/2 teaspoons baking powder

 - 1/2 teaspoon baking soda

 - Preheat the oven to 350°F and generously grease a 9-1/2 x 5-1/2-inch loaf pan.

-- Sift the all-purpose and whole wheat flours together into a separate bowl.
-Add the baking powder, baking soda and salt.
-Combine well, then gradually add the dry ingredients to the wet, stirring just enough to combine thoroughly.
+- Gradually add the dry ingredients to the wet, stirring just enough to combine thoroughly.

 - Transfer the mixture to the prepared loaf pan.